-1111.04 " Secrecy Order" Cases blands send of the cases of the case of the cas
+1111.04 "Secrecy Order" Cases TR-381

 Rule 5.3.
 Prosecution of application under secrecy order; withholding patent.

 (b) An interference will not be declared involving applications under secrecy order.
 However, if an application under secrecy order copies claims from an issued patent, a notice of that fact will be placed in the file wrapper of the patent.